W. R. Myers High School shooting: Smith's release, second arrest

 In March 2005, Todd Cameron Smith was released into a halfway house in Toronto, despite the agreement of the judge that the then 20-year-old remained a threat to society.
-In August of that year, he walked out of the halfway house, leaving behind a note stating "he wouldn't be caged any longer and he wouldn't surrender alive."
+In August of that year, he walked out of the halfway house, leaving behind a note reading, "I can't be caged any more.
+If they find me, they'll have to kill me.
+I will never be caged again.
+Bye.
+Sorry."
 His escape prompted Toronto police to obtain a court injunction allowing them to publicize his identity until such time as he was caught.

-However, Smith turned himself to authorities the following day and was arrested without incident.
+However, Smith turned himself in to authorities the following day and was arrested without incident.
 The waiver allowing the publication of his identity in Canada lapsed upon his recapture, though not before his name was published and released by several news outlets across the country.
-Following his recapture, Canadian media were required to no longer use Smith's name or photograph, as they had the previous day.
+Following his recapture, Canadian media were required to no longer use Smith's name or photograph, as they had done the previous day.